MarcFontaine/wsjtx-udp/README.md

 This library provides:

-* The types for WSJT-X UDP network messages
+* The types for WSJT-X UDP network messages.
-* Functions for encoding and decoding of packages
+* Functions for encoding and decoding of packages.
 * UDP Server for receiving messages from WSJT-X and sending to WSJT-X.
 * JSON instances for network messages.